Today's Articles

 Lorraine Hansberry was born on this date in 1930.
 She was a Black lesbian and bisexual woman, writer, and activist for equal rights for Blacks.

-Lorraine Vivian Hansberry was born in Chicago, the daughter of Nannie Perry Hansberry and Carl A. Hansberry, both active proponents of civil rights.
+Lorraine Vivian Hansberry was born in Chicago, the daughter of Nannie Perry Hansberry and Carl A. Hansberry, both active civil rights proponents.
 Her uncle was scholar William Hansberry.
-Hansberry's father worked with the NAACP and the Urban League to challenge segregation. and he ran for Congress through his attempt to break down the barriers of racism continued in the political arena when he ran for Congress.
+Hansberry's father worked with the NAACP and the Urban League to challenge segregation.
+He ran for Congress through his attempt to break down the barriers of racism, which continued in the political arena when he ran for Congress.

 She graduated from high school and then attended the University of Wisconsin, but left after two years, in 1950, to move to New York City.
 She became an associate editor in the New York City-based newspaper Freedom, a radical Black paper founded by Paul Robeson.
 In 1953, she married Jewish writer Robert Nemiroff, a songwriter and music publisher, and resigned from her position at the newspaper.